"Outside Scholarship" Disclaimer:

 - Not have been convicted of a felony involving an assault, physical injury or death.

-- For renewal, maintain a cumulative grade point average (GPA) of 2.25.
+- For renewal, maintain a cumulative grade point average (GPA) of 2.25 and meet the institution's Satisfactory Academic Progress policy.

 - Must not be in default on Federal/State student loan.